Goora993/bookstore-js/README.md

 ### Running instruction
 Open console and make sure you are in the project directory.
 Then you need to use command ```npm install``` to install all needed dependencies.
 On the end command ```nodemon app``` to finally run the server.

+<br /> In addition, the application is available from the internet.
+It is deployed on the Render server and its address is https://dd-bookstore.onrender.com

 ### Requirements definitions
 #### Non-functional requirements
 - Cloud instance of database